 All donated blood, organs, and tissues in the U.S. are screened for hepatitis C virus, HIV, and other pathogens prior to being given to recipients.
 Screening greatly decreases the risk of recipients becoming infected with hepatitis C virus and other blood-to-blood transmitted infections, but it does not eliminate the risk entirely.
 People who received donated blood or organs prior to 1992 were at increased risk of contracting hepatitis C infection from the donated tissue because that was when widespread screening for the virus was instituted.

 People who have kidney disease and undergo dialysis, especially long-term, are more likely to be infected with hepatitis B and hepatitis C. One study found that having chronic hepatitis C infection was associated with a 43 percent increase in the incidence of chronic kidney disease.
-The chronic HCV-infected who also have chronic kidney disease are also more likely to develop end-stage renal disease and have higher all-cause mortality when undergoing dialysis.
+The chronic HCV-infected person who also has chronic kidney disease is also more likely to develop end-stage renal disease and have higher all-cause mortality when undergoing dialysis.

 People born in the baby boom generation between 1945 to 1965 are 5 times more likely to have HCV infection than other adults.
 Although anyone of any age can contract hepatitis C, approximately 75 percent of people who have it were born during the baby boom.
 Transmission of the virus was highest from the 1960s to the 1980s.
 Many people may have become infected from medical procedures before precautions to guard against transmission of blood-borne pathogens were in place.
 Others may have been infected by receiving blood transfusions before adequate screening was in place.
 Intravenous drug use and needle sharing is another potential source of infection.
 The majority of people who have hepatitis C do not know that they have it.
 People often live with chronic infection for many years without exhibiting symptoms.
 This is dangerous because HCV-related risks include increased incidence of liver disease, liver cancer, and the need for liver transplantation.
 The earlier that HCV infection is diagnosed and treated, the better.
 The U.S. Preventive Services Task Force recommends that all baby boomers be screened at least once for HCV.